JEverhart383/first-headless-project/README.md

 The `main` branch of this project is considered the complete version, but since this is a teaching tool, you can look at the different branches of this repository to see how we incorporate data from WordPress step-by-step across the application.

 ## Step 0: Starting Point
+You can access the starting point for this tutorial through the `waypoint/start` by running `git checkout waypoint/start` in your terminal.
+At this point, all of our application's data is being sourced from the `dummy-data` directory.

 ## Step 1: Adding Apollo for Data Fetching

+You can access this waypoint by running `git checkout waypoint/step-one` in your terminal.

+During this step, we configure an Apollo client instance to

 ## Step 2: Query for Data on Home Page